SeanLam83/ML-Training-Demo/README.md

 # ML-Training-Demo

-Dataset 1: Titanic Survival Data Description
+## Dataset 1: Titanic Survival Data Description

 This data set contains the survival status of passengers aboard the maiden voyage of the RMS Titanic in 1912

+The prediction task is to determine whether or not a person would survive the Titanic Disaster

-Dataset 2: Income Census Data
+## Dataset 2: Income Census Data

 Data was extracted from the 1994 Census bureau database

+The prediction task is to determine whether a person makes over $50K a year

-Dataset 3: Data Job Salaries
+## Dataset 3: Data Job Salaries

 Salaries of jobs in the Data Science domain

+The task is to create a multi-class target variable in AUD to predict salary ranges.

 work_year:	The year the salary was paid.